 "The growth trajectory recreational boating is continuing to see is healthy and steady as the industry works to bring new buyers to the market across all segments, from small aluminum fishing boats to large cruising yachts."

-According to NMMA, demand is growing for nearly all powerboat segments in the U.S., including small sterndrive (boats with engines that are partially in and out of the boat) cruisers (22’-32’).
-In previous years, that’s a segment that has lagged since the recession.
+According to NMMA, demand is growing for nearly all powerboat segments in the U.S., including small sterndrive (boats with engines partially in and out of the boat) cruisers (22 to 32 feet).
+In previous years, that segment has lagged since the recession.

-Outboard boat sales, which represent some 85-percent of new traditional powerboats sold in the U.S. – which includes pontoons, aluminum boats, and fiberglass fishing boats, as well as small fiberglass cruising boats - were up 5-percent in 2017 according to NMMA figures.
+Outboard boat sales, which represent some 85 percent of new traditional powerboats sold in the U.S. — which includes pontoons, aluminum and fiberglass fishing boats, as well as small fiberglass cruising boats — were up 5 percent in 2017, according to NMMA figures.

-And jet boats, smaller fiberglass boats that use jet engine technology to propel the boat, saw a sales increase of 8-percent according to NMMA.
+And jet boats, smaller fiberglass boats that use jet-engine technology for propulsion, saw a sales increase of 8 percent, according to NMMA.

 With all of that good news in mind, here is a closer, more detailed look at U.S. Recreational Boating by the Numbers, as reported by NMMA's 2017 Recreational Boating Statistical Abstract: